 Only at one occasion, the Renault experienced adventurous times again, as the German Wehrmacht retreated from Southern France in autumn 1944 and requisitioned all available vehicles in the area.
 The local headquarters of the occupying forces had ordered that also the Renault was to be made roadworthy.
 Perhaps the car was designated for an officer, but most probably the German soldiers had no idea how old the car actually was.
 At any rate, the Renault was put on its wheels again, which resulted in immediate failure of the fragile tires.
 As no replacements were at hand, the car escaped being requisitioned.
 It was put back on its blocks again and slumbered on without being disturbed again.
 Thus the Renault managed to survive untouched and with a splendid patina until today.

 Unfortunately, the car has not yet found a new owner.
 It was offered on the same day as the spectacular Baillon collection was auctioned off by Artcurial, but it was not sold.
 This is probably not only due to the ambitious estimated price of 300-500,000 euros, but also to the much larger attention that the Baillon barn-find received thanks to worldwide press coverage.
-Apropos, the following link leads to an overview of the sold cars from the Baillon collection and the often breath-taking prices they fetched.
+Apropos, the following link leads to an overview of the and the often breath-taking prices they fetched.

 Source: Michael Schlenger